Accounting software

 Learn More >An ACH transfer is a specific category of electronic funds transfer.
 There are two types: ACH debit and ACH credit.

 Learn More >What is a bank draft?
+Discover how bank drafts differ from other payment methods.
 Learn how to make and accept this secure form of payment.

 Learn More >BIN numbers allow merchants to evaluate and assess payment card transactions.
 Here's how BINs work and how they impact your business.